 Any person owning or operating a business in Kelowna must obtain an annual business licence, which is prominently displayed in their place of business.
-This applies to all retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.
+This applies to all short-term rentals, retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.

 Get a business licence

 Business licences can be renewed online, using your Visa or MasterCard, when there are no changes to an existing license.
+Fees vary according to the business category, up to a maximum of $3,000.

 Mobile business licence program